jamiealquiza/tachymeter/README.md

 # tachymeter

-Tachymeter simplifies the process of creating summarized rate and latency information from a series of timed events: _"In a loop with 1,000 database calls, what was the 95%ile and lowest observed latency?
+Tachymeter simplifies the process of gathering summarized rate and latency information from a series of timed events: _"In a loop with 1,000 database calls, what was the 95%ile and lowest observed latency?
 What was the per-second rate?"_

 # Usage

-Once a `tachymeter` is initialized, event durations in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) are added using the `AddTime(t time.Duration)` method.
-When all desired timing have been collected, several [output methods](https://github.com/jamiealquiza/tachymeter#output-options) are available to view the summarized data.
+After initializing a `tachymeter`, event durations in the form of [`time.Duration`](https://golang.org/pkg/time/#Duration) are added using the `AddTime(t time.Duration)` method.
+Once all desired timing have been collected, the data is summarized by calling the `Calc()` method (returning a [`*Metrics`](https://godoc.org/github.com/jamiealquiza/tachymeter#Metrics)). `*Metrics` fields can be accessed directly or via several [output methods](https://github.com/jamiealquiza/tachymeter#output-options).

 See further code [examples](https://github.com/jamiealquiza/tachymeter/tree/master/example).